 Vienna is simply magnificent.
 Not only Vienna is one of the most livable cities in the world (consistently), but also a beautiful city filled with historic architecture, art museums, and cafes.
 Many public squares and plazas would turn into a carnival during the holiday season.
 Like the Maria-Theresien-Platz at the Museum Quarter (where the Museum of Natural History, Kunsthistorisches Museum, Mumok, and Leopold Museum are located), Kärntner Straße behind the State opera, or the Viennese Giant Ferris Wheel at the Grand Autodrom Amusement Park.
 These are not exactly a Christmas market yet like others, the food stalls are extra to your visit during Christmas time.

 Christmas markets in Spittelberg, Am Hof, Karlsplatz, and Belvedere Palace are exciting to see, but take note that many of these Christmas markets may close before Christmas Eve.
 There are food stalls set up in front of the Schönbrunn Palace as well.
-The palace may be closed in around 5pm in the evening but the food stalls at the front yard would open a little bit later at night.
+The palace may be closed at around 5 pm in the evening but the food stalls in the front yard would open a little bit later at night.
 Many people visit there after dark and it was quite a unique experience to enjoy local food in front of the palace.

 Vienna Christmas Dream